kmille/gitpin/README.md

   -v  --version    Show version
 ```

 Please don't forget that these days SSL certificates expire after 90 days and you have to update the pin.
+There is also an [AUR](https://aur.archlinux.org/packages/gitpin) package for Arch Linux.